 Anti-corruption policy

-Although “consensus” and “democracy” are core rhetorical values of the LPRP regime, the stifling of dissent hinders an evaluation of the existence – or lack – of consensus regarding democracy in Laos.
-The state and many people seem to concur that the stability of Lao politics is a source of pride when compared to Thailand and Myanmar next door, whose political crises have been displayed over Thai television (which most Lao watch).
-More substantively, however, civil society organizations have not been allowed to flourish outside of the structure of the LPRP.
-Though it is not possible to penetrate internal party dynamics, the LPRP appears to maintain a stable monopoly on political power, suggesting a high degree of internal cohesion.
+“Solidarity,” “consensus” and “democracy” are core rhetorical values for the LPRP regime.
+There are times and places in which dissenting views are aired, but the end goal is always unity of purpose.
+This form of democracy, democratic centralism, differs from the debate and divisiveness of multiparty democracy.
+The state and many people seem to concur that the stability of Lao politics takes priority over any other political aims.
+Unsurprisingly, the political elite has been concerned about the spillover effects of the political crises in Thailand and Myanmar and, more recently, the growing public discontent about crisis management in Vietnam.
+Meanwhile, civil society organizations have not been allowed to flourish outside the structure of the LPRP.
+Although it is not possible to penetrate internal party dynamics, the LPRP appears to maintain a stable monopoly on political power, suggesting a high degree of internal cohesion.
 Certainly, no senior party figures can be heard advocating multiparty democratic reforms.

-Key decision makers within the party also appear to agree that the best way to develop the economy is by maintaining the current multi-sectoral economy, which combines market-based elements (especially for attracting foreign investment) with state economic planning and enterprises.
-There is broad support, in the party and beyond, for the Vision 2020 strategy that aims for Laos to graduate from LDC status by 2020 – deferred to 2024 – which has dominated the country’s development strategy over the past decade.
+Key decision makers in the party appear to agree that the best way to develop the economy is to maintain the current multisector economy, which combines market-based elements (especially to attract foreign investment) with state economic planning and enterprises.
+There is broad support within the ruling party and beyond for the political goal of graduating from least-developed country status by 2026 (although the government now indicates that 2030 is a more realistic target due to strains caused by the current economic crisis).
 Beyond that, there is less consensus on the purpose of economic development.
-While some leaders and bureaucrats are motivated by the desire to eradicate poverty, develop the country’s human resources and reduce inequality, others seem to embrace growth as a means to enhance business interests and – in some cases – their personal wealth.
+While some leaders and bureaucrats are motivated by the desire to eradicate poverty, develop the country’s human resources and reduce inequality, others seem to embrace growth as a means of enhancing business interests and – in some cases – their personal wealth.
 Many elites, including entrepreneurs and urbanites, place high social value on prosperity and progress, while others seek to promote a more equitable society through human-centered development policies.
-Since 2012, however, pressure on civil society organizations focused on social and environmental justice has further restricted discussions of alternative development priorities.
+Since 2012, pressure on civil society organizations focused on social and environmental justice has further restricted discussions of alternative development priorities.
 As in the political sphere, the relative lack of dissent is more likely an indicator of repression than consensus.

 Consensus on goals